uobikiemukot/esautils/README.md

 └── Wip
 ~~~

-You can edit these files in your local.
+You can edit these files in your local with your favorite editor.

-`esa_update` posts local updates to server.
+`esa_update` uploads local changes to server.

 ~~~
 $ vi 352/BodyMd